skyvers/Aged-care/readme.md

 This is the End of create and collaboration of the application...!

-# 4. Low Code Extension

-[Dev Guide](https://skyvers.github.io/skyve-dev-guide/) - Will help you learn and understand about our development.
-It also covers most [Skyve Framework](https://skyve.org) elements and concepts.
-There are many real examples for you to refer to also.

-## 4.1 Configure your local environment
+## 3.2 Configure your local environment

 Before import your project in Eclipse, you need to download and install Eclipse in your system.